Tackle staffing shortage, nurses' union tells Kingston hospital | CBC News

 Hospital responds

-Jason Hann, KHSC's chief nurse executive, acknowledged staffing challenges at both the Kingston hospital and across Ontario.
+Jason Hann, KHSC's chief nurse executive, acknowledged staffing challenges there and across Ontario.

 He referenced a report that projected the province will be short 33,000 nurses and personal support workers by 2028.